newrelic/k8s-agents-automation/README.md

 The block mechanism can be manually set by manually executing the workflow [Block automatic releases](.github/workflows/block.yaml) and unset by the workflow [Unblock automatic releases](.github/workflows/unblock.yaml) from the Actions panel.

+## Terraform modules

+This folder holds several terraform frameworks to deploy integration canary environments.
+See [Readme](.github/terraform_modules/README.md) for more information.

 **A note about vulnerabilities**